 As of 07/06/2022, it is not known if Chattanooga Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of March 31st, 2016 the Chattanooga Housing Authority manages 3,633 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Chattanooga Housing Authority manages 3,428 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 13% having issued approximately 277 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 16 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.5 persons and has a household income of $10,916 per year.
 96% of households were very low income (VLI) and 74% were extremely low income (ELI).
 32% of households had wages as a major source of income, 3% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 54% of households had other income (Social Security, Disability or Pension) as their major source of income.

 5% of households were headed by a person 24 years old or less, 63% were headed by a person 25 to 49 years old, 19% were headed by a person 51 to 60 years old, and 14% were headed by a person 62 years old or older.
 In addition, 0% of households were headed by a person 85 years old or older.